Piercing Needles vs Piercing Gun: Which Is Safer?

-There is risk with any new piercing because you are putting something foreign into the body, but with proper aftercare and initial piercing techniques, you can heal a new piercing with minimal complications.
-(Note: not all people can successfully heal a piercing even if the piercing techniques are perfect and aftercare methods were solid.)
+(Note: When it comes to the method used for the piercing—needles or piercing gun— the technique is as important as the aftercare techniques that follow.
+Of course, there is risk with any piercing, but with proper technique and aftercare, most people can heal a new piercing with minimal complications.
+However, not all people can successfully heal a piercing, even if the techniques are perfect and aftercare methods were solid.)

 - It's convenient to get your ears pierced while at the mall shopping.

 - It's sometimes cheaper to get a piercing at the mall or at a booth versus a qualified piercer.
 There's less skill and training required, so they can charge less.